Find an effective solution to improve your overall well-being

 Omega-3 fatty acids are another essential nutrient that’s often lacking from people’s diet.
 Possessing anti-inflammatory properties, whole foods high in omega-3 (sardines, salmon, flaxseed, and chia seeds to name a few) are crucial to regulating gut inflammation, improving gut microbiome, and boosting immunity [22, 23, 24, 25, 26, 27].

 Still, if your gut health isn’t healthy, you may not be absorbing sufficient nutrients from the foods you eat, even if they are mostly healthy foods.
 That’s why improving your gut health is so important — it ensures efficient nutrient absorption so the efforts of your healthy diet are not in vain.

 An experienced health coach can sit down with you to identify which foods you should consume more of and which to cut down to boost your gut health.
 This way, you’ll get the right nutrients in the right amounts from your daily diet.

-Uncover a Healthy Lifestyle With Austin Functional Medicine
+Uncover a Healthy Lifestyle With Austin Functional Health

 Are you sold on the benefits of good nutrition yet?
-If so, functional and integrative medicine doctor Dr. Michael Ruscio (DNM, DC), certified nutritionist and nutrition coach Morgan Molidor (MSc) and the rest of the integrative medicine team at Austin Functional Medicine can help you achieve a healthier lifestyle.
-Trained in Western medicine, functional medicine, and nutrition coaching, the team at Austin FM can help with health issues like:
+If so, functional and integrative healthcare doctor Dr. Michael Ruscio, DC certified nutritionist and nutrition coach Morgan Molidor (MSc) and the rest of the integrative medicine team at Austin Functional Health can help you achieve a healthier lifestyle.
+Trained in Western medicine, functional healthcare, and nutrition coaching, the team at Austin FH can help with health issues like:

 - Poor immunity